TheSilvered/nest/docs/c_api/c_api-obj_ops.md

 Casts an object from a type to another.

-Casting an object to Bool is guaranteed to not fail.
-All objects can be casted to Str but the function can still fail if a memory allocation fails.
+Casting an object to `Bool` is guaranteed to not fail.
+All objects can be casted to `Str` but the function can still fail if a memory allocation is unsuccessful.

 **Parameters:**